vuejs/v2.vuejs.org/source/guide/reactivity.md

 })
 ```

 The computed property `example` has only one dependency: `vm.msg`. `Date.now()` is **not** a reactive dependency, because it has nothing to do with Vue's data observation system.
-Therefore, when you programatically access `vm.example`, you will find the timestamp to remain the same unless `vm.msg` triggers a re-evaluation.
+Therefore, when you programmatically access `vm.example`, you will find the timestamp to remain the same unless `vm.msg` triggers a re-evaluation.

 In some use cases you may want to preserve the simple getter-like behavior, where every time you access `vm.example` it simply calls the getter again.
 You can do that by turning off caching for a specific computed property: